About Rabbi Holman

 Rabbi Holman comes from a family of pastors.
 His grandfather, the late District Elder Thomas Holman, was founder of Christ Temple Apostolic Church, here in Sacramento.
 Rabbi Holman learned to minister and care for people under the mentorship of his late father, District Elder Robert B. Holman, Sr., the successor at Christ Temple Apostolic Church.

 At twenty years of age, Rabbi Holman was called to the ministry to preach and to teach Yahweh’s Word.
 He served in the ministry his father pastured for more than thirty years.
-During that time Rabbi Holman became the 3rd Minister of Music, in the history of the National Apostolic Organization.
+During that time, Rabbi Holman became the 3rd Minister of Music in the history of the Pentecostal Assemblies of the World for the International Pentecostal Young People's Union.

 Over all these years, Rabbi Holman has watched the dynamics of social, economic, and cultural change.
 All these changes, along with the prompting of the Holy Spirit (Ruach HaKodesh), have lead him to pastor a congregation that reflects the Hebraic teaching of the Scriptures, and the whole of The Torah.